RamziZamil/MaxPower/README.md

-# FreedomRoad - Your One‑Stop Interior Decoration Platform
+# MaxPower - Your One‑Stop Interior Decoration Platform

-**FreedomRoad** is your go‑to destination for all things interior decoration.
+**MaxPower** is your go‑to destination for all things interior decoration.
 Transform your spaces with premium materials, personalized design, and professional execution—effortlessly and affordably. 🏠✨

 ## 🎯 Project Overview

-FreedomRoad revolutionizes the interior décor market by delivering a frictionless, end-to-end experience.
+MaxPower revolutionizes the interior décor market by delivering a frictionless, end-to-end experience.
 From browsing modern gypsum boards and decorative elements to booking design consultations and managing the execution process, customers gain full control over their projects—all within a single platform.

 ## 🚀 Value Proposition